 Water damage above and on the sides of a window:

 Water is coming from above the window.
 Check the seal at the top of the window and where the glass meets the window frame.
 The roof should be checked for cracks especially when parapets are concerned.
-A water test may be necessary, starting with the window, in order to rule out possible penetration areas.

 Water damage below the window: